AlphabetsAlphabets/xpx-go-sdk-wiki/Transaction-Exchange.md

 ```

 ### Remove Exchange Offer Transaction
-Exchange Offer Transaction is used to make exchange.
+Exchange Offer Transaction is used to remove exchange offer.
 For creating use **NewExchangeOfferTransaction()**

 Following parameters required:
 - **RemoveOffer** - An array of offers to removing.